lifengli/basicui/README.md

 ## Dev

-### 1. start ui server at :3001
+### 1. start uiserver at :3001

 > npm start

-### 2. start UI in dev mode
+### 2. start basicui in dev mode

 > npm start

-*By default, the http server binds to localhost or 0.0.0.0 at port 8080
+*by default, the http server binds to localhost or 0.0.0.0 at port 8080

 ### 3. Test